 If you’re looking for some amazing boondocking suggestions, you’ve found it!
 In 2016, when we first decided to go full time in our RV, we were told we’d never be able to boondock in our size RV.
 I was out to prove the naysayers wrong.
 In 2018 we spent a total of $48 in camping fees for the whole year.
 You can read that blog here!

-Idaho has proven to be one our favorite places.
-With waterfalls, hiking, kayaking and amazing snow capped mountains most of the year, there is so much to explore.
+Idaho has proven to be one of our favorite places.
+With waterfalls, hiking, kayaking, and amazing snow-capped mountains most of the year, there is so much to explore.
 We spent so much time in Idaho this year, and there are some amazing free places to boondock, and we wanted to share them with you!

 Check out just a few of our epic finds in Idaho!

 This place is actually not totally free.
 But well worth the amazing views and the $5 a night!
 There are bathrooms, dumpsters, and peace and quiet.
 In this particular spot, (GPS location on the picture) we had room for 2 big rigs.
 We had a friend come join us for a few days.
 So if you’re traveling with friends, this is the perfect spot.

 You can say up to 16 days here.
 It’s very highly monitored.
 When you arrive, your license plate will be taken and the camp host does keep track.
 It’s a beautiful area, and very central to a lot of places.
 Cell phone service is great for those that work.
 It does get a little busy on the weekends, but for the most part during the week is very quiet.

 Easy access, 10-day maximum stay, flat, paved, and scenic.
 Bell Rapid’s Access, and if you like to Kayak or have a boat, you have free access here!
 Look at that view!!
 GPS: 42.7932413. -114.9361663.
 Also, there is real clean pit toilets here, and trash (very small cans for small amounts of trash) is available